Center for Teaching & Learning

-IU East Online supports online learning through IU East.
-Acting as a central hub, we provide guidance and leadership as well as disseminate the information, technology, pedagogy, and services that ensure students achieve their learning and their goal of obtaining a high quality Indiana University degree.
+The Center for Teaching & Learning serves as a central hub for faculty professional development.
+We provide guidance and leadership as well as disseminate the information, technology, pedagogy, and services that ensure students achieve their learning and their goal of obtaining a high quality Indiana University degree.

 Our offices include: